radiantearth/stac-api-spec/ogcapi-features/README.md

 Additionally, STAC has extended the Link object to support additional fields that provide header values to the client should they be needed for a subsequent request for the next page of results.
 The use of header values for pagination with GET requests is uncommon, so if your implementation does not use them you can omit this attribute in the Link.
-These fields are described in detail in the [Item Search](../item-search/README.md#paging) spec.
+These fields are described in detail in the [Item Search](../item-search/README.md#pagination) spec.

+Implementations may also add link relations `prev`, `first`, and `last`, though these are not required and may be infeasible to implement in some data stores.

 ## Examples